-One of the latest to hit the market is the Jackery Solar Generator.
+One of the more recent options to hit the market is the Jackery Solar Generator.
 Plug it into a wall or car outlet, but the keyword in the model name is “solar” because you can also use solar panels to recharge it.

 Jackery Solar Generator 1500